 Technical audit for a SaaS inventory management platform

-A US-based SaaS company approached us with a request to perform a full-scale technical audit of their product, a platform designed for asset and warehouse management.
+A US-based SaaS company Glimpse approached us with a request to perform a full-scale technical audit of their product, a platform designed for asset and warehouse management.
 Our team reviewed the entire codebase, infrastructure, and development workflow to identify technical bottlenecks and risks.

 Project scope